rossizero/zephyr-blinky-ota/README.md

    * build and flash the app
    * make the bins easy available for the update server
    * start putty
+- And the best thing: Still quite a lot of debug messages

 ## Project Structure
 - `update-server/`: Python OTA update server